 Bamboo has a well-deserved reputation for being one of the fastest-growing plants on earth.
 Indeed, some tropical varieties can grow more than a meter a day in the growing season.
-Pull up a cozy chair and you can actually watch it grow.
+Pull up a cozy chair, and you can actually watch it grow.

 What is a running bamboo?

 Among the 90 genera and roughly 1,500 species of bamboo, we like to divide them into two simple categories.
 Basically, we have runners and clumpers.
 The most widespread genera of runners are the Phyllostachys and Pleioblastus.
 Runners generally perform better in temperate climates.
+Other interesting and important genera of running bamboo include Chimonobambusa, Pseudosasa, Sasa, and Semiarundinaria.

 Running bamboo has a distinctively vigorous rhizome root system.
 The monopodial or leptomorph rhizomes tend to grow horizontally, parallel to the ground, spreading outward and overtaking an area.
 As the horizontal rhizomes extend outward, they eventually produce fresh shoots, new culms, growing upward.
 Sometimes, but not always, these monopodial bamboos can spread very aggressively.
 They can definitely become invasive.
 They can tear up your lawn, crawl under fences, and become very difficult to remove.

 You might not notice this aggressive growth habit right away, but in time you will.
-In fact, there is an old adage which perfectly describes the behavior of running bamboo.
+In fact, there is an old adage that perfectly describes the behavior of running bamboo.
 “The first year it sleeps, the second year it creeps, the third year it leaps.”
-It typically takes a full season or entire year for a new bamboo plant to get established.
+It typically takes a full season or an entire year for a new bamboo plant to get established.
 Then the rhizomes begin to spread underground and get a solid foothold.
 Finally, the new shoots begin emerging from this underground network, and you realize that the bamboo is a real force of nature.

-Clumping bamboos, by contrast, are happier in the tropical and subtropical climes.
-Bambusa is the most prevalent genus of clumping bamboo.
 Like all bamboo, clumpers also have rhizome roots, but they are what’s called sympodial, or pachymorph.
 These sympodial rhizomes mostly grow close together, branching out often, to create a tight cluster of culms.
 It’s unlikely for a clumping bamboo to become invasive.

 Why would you want to plant running bamboo?